Contemplating Contemplation

 by Peter Saint-Andre

-The role of θεωρία (commonly translated as contemplation) in Aristotle's ethical theory has long been a matter of keen dispute.
+The role of θεωρία (commonly translated as contemplation) in Aristotle's ethics has long been a matter of keen dispute.
 In this paper I compare and contrast θεωρία with πρᾶξις and connect both concepts with ἐνέργεια to cast θεωρία in a new light.

 I. Fields of Meaning